tpoisot/ms_pop_networks/ms_pop.md

 # Population dynamics and neutral processes

-Over the recent years,
-the idea of neutrality percolated into the analysis of the structure of ecological networks, most notably in bipartite networks [@bluthgen_measuring_2006].
-Neutral (*i.e.* abundance) and non-neutral (*i.e.* trait-based) effects can act simultaneously in a population, albeit with different intensities [@gravel_reconciling_2006].
-Several host–parasite datasets were re-analyzed, with the conclusion that changes in local species abundances triggers variation in parasite specificity [@vazquez_species_2005].
-Recent results show that this logic also holds predictive power for food webs [@canard_emergence_2012 ].
+Over the recent years, the idea of neutrality percolated into the analysis of the structure of ecological networks, most notably in bipartite networks [@bluthgen_measuring_2006].
+For example, re-analysis of several host–parasite datasets showed that changes in local species abundances triggers variation in parasite specificity [@vazquez_species_2005].
+Having minimal assumptions about the distribution of species abundance allows predicting the structure of trophic interactions [@canard_emergence_2012 ].
 In this section, we review recent studies investigating the consequences of neutral dynamics on the structure of interaction networks, and show how variations in population size can lead to interaction turnover.

 ## The basic processes

 % DG: I like the structure of each section, but I would almost try to limit it to one good paragraph per subsection.
 There are already three families of processes (and I propose a fourth one, see below), times 3 paragraphs per process, it already makes 9-12 paragraphs, which is considerable.

-The reasoning for a neutral approach to species interaction networks is as follows.
-In order for two species to interact, there are essentially two types of requirements they must jointly meet (@combes_parasitism_2001): ecological (related to species encountering one another), and evolutionary (related to species falling within one another Eltonian fundamental niche, which are addressed in the following section).
-% DG: I would make the two points more straightforward: they must encounter and they be able to interact.
-Forget the reference to ecological and evolutionary terms, they are confusing and subject to debate.

-Assuming that two species occupy the same locality, and are active at the same time of the day, then the likelihood of an interact is proportional to the product of their relative abundance.
+For an interaction to happen between individuals from two populations, these individuals must first meet, then interact.
+Assuming that two populations occupy the same locality, and are active at the same time of the day, then the likelihood of an interact is proportional to the product of their relative abundance.
+This means that individuals from two large populations are more likely to interact than individuals from two small populations, simply because their individuals will meet more often.
-% DG: last point is important.
-It's not the abundance per se, rather the relative abundance that matters.

-%DG: to be coherent with the purpose of the paper, there are some mention of "species" that should be converted to "population", for instance in the following sentence:
-This means that two locally abundant species are more likely to interact than two locally rare ones, simply because their individuals will meet more often.
 This approach can also be extended to the prediction of interaction strength [@bluthgen_measuring_2006;@vazquez_species_2007], *i.e.* how strong the consequences of the interaction will be.
 It predicts that locally abundant species should have more partners, and locally rare species should appear locally more specialized.
-In a purely neutral model, the identity of species do not matter (*i.e.* there are no trait-based processes involved), and it becomes easy to understand how this can lead to a situation where, because species vary regionally in abundance, some interactions display turnover.
+In a purely neutral modeli (*i.e.* interactions happen entirely by chance, although abundance can be not neutral), the identity of species do not matter, and it becomes easy to understand how this can lead to a situation where, because species vary regionally in abundance, the structure of local networks will vary. @canard_emergence_2012 proposed the term of "neutrally forbidden link" to refer to interactions that are feasible from a phenologic standpoint, but not realized because of population size distribution.
+The identity of these neutrally forbidden links will vary over time and space, either by stochastic changes in population sizes, or because population size respond deterministically to extrinsic drivers.
-% Might be important to mention here that what is important is the neutrality of interactions.
-Abundance could be determined by non-neutral processes.

-@canard_emergence_2012 shown that neutral interaction networks can have a realistic structure.
-They proposed the term of “neutrally forbidden links” to refer to links that never occur because of the rarity of one of the species in the pair.
-Such forbidden links can generate interactions turnover over spatial or temporal extents, provided there is turnover in abundance (*Box 2*).
 A similar phenomenon was observed by
 @poisot_resource_2011.
 A soil community of bacteria (victims) and bacteriophages (enemies) was isolated from its natural environment, and all pairwise interactions were measured along a gradient of decreasing resource availability.
 The resulting lower abundance of the bacteria significantly decreased the encounter probability of the two species and thereby the network structure.
-This resulted in a strong link turnover, with some species being able to interact in the resource-rich environment, but not in the resource-poor ones.
-% DG: I did reduced the paragraph quite a lot.
+This resulted in a strong link turnover, with some species being able to interact in the resource-rich environment, but not in the resource-poor ones. % DG: I did reduced the paragraph quite a lot.
 Much more compact now.

 ## Benefits for network analysis